davidkhala/fabric-common/README.md

 - blockHeight(got from queryChain) indexing from 1, blockNumber in blockEvent starting from 0
 - requirePeerCount <= peerCount - 1 (1 for peer itself)
 - "2-of" collectionPolicy is not allowed
+- dep could only be run under system $GOPATH,
+- nodejs chaincode take longer time in install chaincode only.

 # DONE

 # TODO